glpi-project/docdev/source/devapi/dbiterator.rst

 Operators
 +++++++++

-Default operator is =, but other operators can be used, by giving an array containing operator + value.
+Default operator is ``=``, but other operators can be used, by giving an array containing operator and value.

 .. code-block:: php